 This page provides information on how organisations can access forest, soil and LiDAR data for their own ecological research, forest monitoring and other purposes.

 Natural forest data

-Natural forest data are available to central and local government agencies, research institutes, universities and members of the public.
-The data can be obtained from the National Vegetation Survey databank.
+Natural forest data are publically available.
 Data use protocols apply.
 In a very small number of cases, landowners have imposed additional restrictions on data use and these data cannot be released without permission from the landowner.

 Planted forest data